microsoft/jacdac/services/power.md

 * When a current overdraw is detected, the service stop providing power and enters `Overload` state for around 2 seconds, while still sending `shutdown` commands.

+### Client notes

+If a client hears a `shutdown` command it just means it's on a branch of the network with a (high) power provider.
+As clients (brains) typically do not consume much current (as opposed to, say, servos), the `shutdown` commands are typically irrelevant to them.

+For power monitoring, the `power_status_changed` event (and possibly `power_status` register) can be used.
+In particular, user interfaces may alert the user to `Overload` status.
+The `Overprovision` status is generally considered normal (eg. when two multi-channel power providers are linked together).

+### Server implementation notes

+Strategies:

+* an MCU per channel (typically using a very simple 8-bit MCU)
+* a dedicated MCU for multiple channels
+* a power supply integrated with user-programmable brain

 ### Rationale for the grace period

 Consider the following scenario: